dashingsoft/dashingsoft.github.io/pyarmor/docs/en/user/configuration.rst

          joker:data
          :find.py
    * - recursive
-     - Enum
+     - Bool
-     - How to search items in project src
+     - Enable to search modules and packages in project src

-       - 0: no search
-       - 1: only search modules
-       - 2: search modules and packages
-       - 3: recursively search all modules and packages
    * - pypaths
      - List
      - Extra Python paths to import module on demand::